<img src="https://secure.7-companycompany.com/795789.png" style="display:none;">

 row-1

-• Supporting children with reading, homework, and projects
+• Helping with reading, homework, and school projects.

 row-3

-The new Ofsted framework specifically mentions parental engagement, saying:
+The most recent Ofsted framework specifically mentions parental engagement, saying:

-"Inspectors will make a judgement on the effectiveness of leadership and management by evaluating the extent to which leaders engage effectively with learners and others in their community, including – where relevant – parents, carers, employers and local services...engagement opportunities are focused and have purpose."
+"Inspectors will make a judgement on the effectiveness of leadership and management by evaluating the extent to which leaders engage effectively with learners and others in their community, including parents, carers, employers and local services...engagement opportunities are focused and have purpose."

-So, why is engaging parents in schools so important to Ofsted inspectors?
+So, why is engaging parents in schools so important to Ofsted?
 Well, according to previous publications from Ofsted:

 "Parental engagement can be a powerful lever for raising achievement in schools and there is much research to show the value of schools and parents working together to support pupils’ learning.
 Schools have been encouraged to shift from simply involving parents with the school to enabling them to engage themselves more directly with their children’s learning."